maelihector/Athlete-gifs-generator/README.md

-## Using the GIPHY API to make a dynamic web page.
+## Using the Athlete-gifs-generator to make a dynamic web page.

 ### What is this?